How to Express Breast Milk

 Once you’ve expressed your milk, read our guide on storing expressed breastmilk to ensure it stays fresh and safe for your baby.

-You should establish your breastfeeding with baby before you express.
-If you have any questions, or require assistance with breast massage and hand expressing, speak to your health professional.
+You should establish your breastfeeding with the baby before you start expressing.
+If you have any questions or require assistance with breast massage and hand expressing, speak to your health professional.

 Many mothers use a pump to express breastmilk.
 You can choose between a manual or an electric pump; with both single and double electric pumps working well.
 You could also use a Breast milk Collector while feeding on the other side to catch any letdown milk and store it for a later feed.

 Once you have your breast pump set up, it is best to be seated whilst expressing.
 It sometimes helps to have a picture of your baby with you as this can encourage the release of a special hormone that encourages your body to produce breast milk.
 It’s also important to keep a drink nearby (water for example) so that you can stay hydrated during your pumping session.